 These two groups of huntingtin make up the total level of huntingtin.

 Many huntingtin lowering drugs that are currently being tested lower the total level of huntingtin.
 In other words, both the mutant huntingtin and the healthy huntingtin is being reduced.
-This is for instance the case with Roche’s huntingtin lowering drug RG6042 – now known as tominersen.

 The distinction between sick and healthy huntingtin is what makes Wave’s approach so unique.